 This red armchair with cute little skirt stood in our lab for weeks.
 All that time we looked at it, thinking ‘this chair has a future’, but how were we going to bring it into the 21st century?
 In its present state, ‘Granny’ was way too low, her upholstery too hard, her colour too faded and that skirt was all very well but desperately in need of an update.
 However, the seating concept behind it was bang on trend: an elegant lounge armchair with a classy look.
-It fits perfectly in our Sophisticated Chic trend.

 Sketch Flair – Granny chair

 We eventually set out the demands that this new Dutchbone chair would have to live up to.
 It would have to be elegant and classy, not too high and not too wide, super comfy with lovely soft fabric and have a decorative, fashionable skirt around it.
 It should also give off a hotel lobby feel; a chair you sink into and don’t want to get out of, one in which you catch up with a friend or drift off to dreamland in with your cocktail.
 You probably get the picture.
 The idea was born.

 The next step was a sketchbook filled with drawings, doodles, words, themes, synonyms and names for this little chair.
 It was from this book bursting with creativity that the definitive design for Flair eventually emerged.
 During the sketching phase we had changed more or less the entire model.
 As we made choices regarding design, comfort, material and colour, the chair went through an extensive metamorphosis.
 Granny was updated and became Granny 2.0.